 We account for income taxes in accordance with ASC Topic 740, Income Taxes.
 Deferred income taxes are recorded for the expected tax consequences of temporary differences between the basis of assets and liabilities for financial reporting purposes and amounts recognized for income tax purposes.
-At March 31, 2023 and December 31, 2022, we recorded a valuation allowance equal to the full recorded amount of our net deferred tax assets since it is more-likely-than-not that such benefits will not be realized.
+At June 30, 2023 and December 31, 2022, we recorded a valuation allowance equal to the full recorded amount of our net deferred tax assets since it is more-likely-than-not that such benefits will not be realized.
 The valuation allowance is reviewed quarterly and is maintained until sufficient positive evidence exists to support its reversal.

 Under ACS 740-270 Income Taxes - Interim Reporting, we are required to project our annual federal and state effective income tax rate and apply it to the year-to-date ordinary operating tax basis loss before income taxes.
-Based on the projection, no current income tax benefit or expense is expected for 2023 and the foreseeable future since the deferred tax liability has been offset completely at December 31, 2021 and we expect to generate taxable net operating losses.
+Based on the projection, no current income tax benefit or expense is expected for 2023 and the foreseeable future since we expect to generate taxable net operating losses.